kurapica/IGAS/PLoop/README.md

 	[AttributeUsageAttribute(AttributeTargets.Enum, Inherited = false)]
 	public class FlagsAttribute : Attribute

 in .Net.
-The Loop system using "__" at the start and end of the attribute class's name, it's not strict, just good for some editor to color it.
+The PLoop system using "__" at the start and end of the attribute class's name, it's not strict, just good for some editor to color it.

 The whole attribute system is built on the `System.__Attribute__` class.
 Here is a list of it :